spacetelescope/science-platform-images/doc/FRAMEWORK.md

 #### update-requirements

 This is a mission and/or kernel-specific script and which,  if optionally defined,  is designed to update "floating" requirements with either a precise `x.y.z` release or a more lightly pinned `latest` version.
-One might also consider using a CAL release as frozen env requirements because they are,  but OTOH they generally will only define part of the environment with extra packages added by Octarine,  and with this approach the remainder of the freezing and chilling machinery works normally.
+One might also consider using a CAL release as frozen env requirements because they are,  but OTOH they generally will only define part of the environment with extra packages added by Octarine,  and with this approach the remainder of the freezing machinery works normally.